Sabirah42/Serverless_CICD/task_02.md

 Learn to:
 - Use a fundamental AWS service: EC2
 - Use SSH to connect to a virtual machine in the Cloud
-- Install a software on a virtual machine in the Cloud
+- Install software on a virtual machine in the Cloud
 - Understand the benefits of hosting developer tools in the Cloud

 ## Getting started